blaine-t-bush/folia/resources/posts/overland-encounters-in-barrowmaze.md

 | 6 | Warm, sunny          | Sweltering, sunny | Warm, breezy   | Mild, sunny |

 ## Random Encounters
+When an encounter is triggered, I first roll on the following table to determine the type or category.
+Then, I roll on the corresponding sub-table to determine the exact encounter.
 | 1d6 | RESULT |
 | --- | --- |
 | 1 | Lizardfolk |